manta-innovations/manta-innovations.github.io/_posts/drafts/2020-11-20-What is AWS Timestream?.md

 As far as I’ve been able to test these duplicate records must be 100% identical, however I would love to see an option in the future to tweak this down to a lower similarity threshold (e.g. two records being treated as duplicates if they are 90% similar).

-## The Timestream data model
+### The Timestream data model

 Being a type of NoSQL database, Timestream has its own type of data model distinct from both traditional SQL data models, and many other
 NoSQL data models.
 Timestream is considered a schema-less database as there is no enforced schema.

 However it still uses concepts such as databases and tables, along with Timestream specific concepts, so lets define these:

-- **Database**: a collection of tables;
+- Database: a collection of tables;
-- **Table**: an encrypted container that holds our time series records;
+- Table: an encrypted container that holds our time series records;
-- **Record**: a combination of a timestamp, 1 or more dimensions, and a single measure;
+- Record: a combination of a timestamp, 1 or more dimensions, and a single measure;
-- **Dimensions**: attributes that describe metadata of record (e.g. region, AZ, vpc, hostname for DevOps metric data) - always stored as varchar;
+- Dimensions: attributes that describe metadata of record (e.g. region, AZ, vpc, hostname for DevOps metric data) - always stored as varchar;
-- **Measure**: the single named data value representing the measurement (e.g. cpu usage, memory allocation for DevOps metric data)- can be boolean, bigint, varchar, or double;
+- Measure: the single named data value representing the measurement (e.g. cpu usage, memory allocation for DevOps metric data)- can be boolean, bigint, varchar, or double;

 ![post-thumb]({{site.baseurl}}/assets/images/blog/timestream/table_dimensions.png){:class="img-fluid rounded float mx-auto mb-2" :height="auto" width="60%"}